Who or what inspired you to take up the violin, and pursue a career in music?

 Do you have a favourite concert venue to perform in and why?

 I still find the big hall at Carnegie hard to beat, and find it oddly comforting despite its prestige and size.
 You can just play the way you play and trust that your intentions will make it to the back of the hall — that’s how magical the acoustics are.
-Other favorites: Wigmore Hall for its glowing sound, Severance Hall for its wedding-cake decoration, and really any place where I can tell that the audience is having a good time.
+Other favourites: Wigmore Hall for its glowing sound, Severance Hall for its wedding-cake decoration, and really any place where I can tell that the audience is having a good time.
 Those establishments usually serve alcohol.

 Who are your favourite musicians?